 Progressive Web Applications provide ease of development and almost instant wins for the application’s overall user experience.
 Progressive web apps are websites that look and feel like an app.
 This means users can access all information and capabilities without downloading a mobile app.
 Instead, progressive web apps use modern web technology to deliver app-like experiences to users, right in their browsers.
 This type of application is gaining momentum in the development space because it can also be used offline and can sync content to multiple devices.

 I hope this article has helped shed some light on the trends and technologies to watch for or continue to watch for in 2020.
-If you think there are any I've missed, please follow us on Twitter and leave a comment!
+If you think there are any I've missed, please contact us and leave a comment!